pratheeshkumar99/aarp-health-theme-analyzer/README.md

     Finally, once all batches have been processed, a helper function `reformat_results` transforms the flat mapping (article → theme) into a mapping of each theme to its list of article IDs.
 The result is saved as `results/cluster_results.json` (theme → article URLs).
 Also, `results/document_keywords.json` is generated to capture top keywords for each article, providing a quick accurately content reflection.
 By using concise summaries, batching, and dynamic prompts, this approach keeps each LLM call efficient, minimizes token usage, and reduces hallucination risk, while producing clear, human-readable themes for downstream analysis.

+### 5. Outputs & Visualization

+- **Purpose:** Present clustering results in a structured format and enable quick, interactive insights through visual plots.

+- **How It Works:**

+    Once clustering is complete, the system writes `results/cluster_results.json` (mapping each theme to its list of article URLs) and `results/document_keywords.json` (listing the top keywords per article).
+To make these results accessible, they can be loaded into a DataFrame and visualized using libraries like Matplotlib or Seaborn.
+For example, a bar chart of article counts per theme highlights which topics are most prevalent.
+These plots allow stakeholders to easily spot dominant themes, identify gaps in coverage effectively.